Behind The Peel: A Guide To Glow

 What is a Chemical Peel?

 A chemical peel is a skincare treatment that uses a chemical solution to exfoliate the outer layers of the skin.
 By removing dead skin cells and encouraging cell turnover, chemical peels reveal fresher, healthier skin underneath.
 It’s important to note that the word "chemical" isn’t something to fear—everything is a chemical, after all, including water and oxygen.
-In the case of chemical peels, the solution often contains acidic compounds derived from natural or plant-based sources, making it a safe and effective option for improving the skin.
+In the case of chemical peels, the solution often contains acidic compounds derived from natural or plant-based sources, making it a safe and effective option for improving the appearance of the skin.
 These treatments vary in strength and composition, making them suitable for addressing a wide range of skin concerns, including fine lines, acne, hyperpigmentation, and uneven texture.

 The Science Behind Chemical Peels